 Guidelines for Reviewers

 Please consider the following aspect before reviewing the article:

-- Does the article you are being asked to review match your expertise?
-If you receive a manuscript that covers a topic that does not sufficiently match your area of expertise, please notify the editor as soon as possible.
-Please feel free to recommend alternate reviewer of your contact with their email address and contact number.
+Does the article that you need to review match your area of expertise?
+If you receive a manuscript that doesn't relate to your area of expertise. please notify the editor as soon as possible.
+Please feel free to suggest a different person in your contact and include their email and phone number.

 The Review Process

 When reviewing the manuscript submitted to you for the peer-review, please keep the following point in mind:

 - Is the article sufficiently novel and interesting to warrant publication?